Leon777-coder/blog/blog.md

-That's it, I hope this article can help you learn more about 5G network slicing, even if you go back and read this previous blog post [**How ​​to deploy free5GC network slicing on OpenStack**](https://free5gc.org/blog/network_slice/) Now I think you will have a clearer idea of ​​how the whole experiment works.
+That's it, I hope this blog article can help you learn more about 5G network slicing, even if you go back and read this previous blog post [**How ​​to deploy free5GC network slicing on OpenStack**](https://free5gc.org/blog/network_slice/) now, I think you will have a clearer idea of ​​how the whole experiment works.
 Learning the theory behind the scenes will always help you further your studies.